bentayloruk/HappyAutoLayout/README.md

 **Mirror** specifies that a view property should mirror the value of the same property on the second view.  *You could specify this with `Relate`, but `Mirror` is shorter and clearly expresses your intent.*

 **Set** directly specifies the value of a property on the view.

+## Using HappyAutoLayout

+Grab [HappyAutoLayout.fs](https://github.com/bentayloruk/HappyAutoLayout/blob/master/HappyAutoLayout.fs) and put it in your F# iOS project.

+*HAL could be used from C# too.
+Add an F# assembly project and this file and build away.
+I might try it too one day, or you could just join us in F# land.
+It's so warm and fuzzy here.*

 ## Contact